T

 +

-Whether you need a visa for Wrocław, Poland, depends on your nationality and the purpose of your visit.
+Whether you need a visa to visit Wrocław depends on your nationality.
 Poland is part of the Schengen Area.
-Citizens of many countries (e.g., USA, Canada, Australia) can enter visa-free for short stays (up to 90 days within a 180-day period).
-Always check the latest official requirements for your specific country of origin.
+Citizens of many countries, including the USA, Canada, Australia, and EU/EEA member states, can enter Poland visa-free for short stays (up to 90 days within a 180-day period).
+Always check the latest requirements for your specific nationality before traveling.